zanuka/leaderport-core-ui/docs/extension-dev.md

 - **@types/react-dom**: TypeScript type definitions for React DOM.
 - **@typescript-eslint/eslint-plugin**: ESLint plugin for TypeScript-specific linting rules.
 - **@typescript-eslint/parser**: Allows ESLint to parse TypeScript code.
+- **@vitejs/plugin-react**: Official React plugin for Vite, providing React refresh and JSX support.
 - **@vitejs/plugin-react-swc**: Vite plugin that uses SWC for faster React refresh and compilation.
-- **@vitejs/plugin-react**: Official React plugin for Vite, providing React refresh and JSX support.
+- **autoprefixer**: PostCSS plugin to parse CSS and add vendor prefixes automatically.
 - **eslint**: The core ESLint library for identifying and fixing problems in JavaScript code.
 - **eslint-plugin-react**: React specific linting rules for ESLint.
 - **eslint-plugin-react-hooks**: ESLint plugin for enforcing React Hooks rules.
 - **jsdom**: A pure JavaScript implementation of the DOM for use in testing environments.
+- **postcss**: A tool for transforming CSS with JavaScript plugins.
 - **prettier**: An opinionated code formatter to ensure consistent code style.
+- **tailwindcss**: A utility-first CSS framework for rapidly building custom user interfaces.
 - **typescript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **vite**: A modern frontend build tool offering a faster and leaner development experience.
 - **vitest**: A Vite-native unit test framework with a Jest-compatible API.

-official project build started by [zanuka](https://github.com/zanuka) :: December 21, 2024 at 12:05 AM (PST)
+Official project build started by [zanuka](https://github.com/zanuka) :: December 21, 2024 at 12:05 AM (PST)